“Boys, what do you think about this bumper sticker? Can I put it on the car?”

-When I was driving my sons to their soccer practices and games, they preferred to keep my politics under wraps.
+When I was driving my sons to soccer practice and to their games, they preferred to keep my politics under wraps.
 No bumper stickers without their approval.
 While other cars proudly announced that the drivers were part of the military or members of the NRA or had children who were honor students or had children who could beat up your honor student, my kids asked me for plain vanilla bumpers.
 I honored their wishes.

 It could not have been easy to be a Quaker kid in a conservative, military area.
 What we talked about at the dinner table and with other Friends was often at odds with what was happening in the community around us.
-While we talked about dismantling the military, the city worked to expand its several bases and attract more military contractors.
-We discussed honoring the rights of all people while a local school board banned clubs in high schools that supported gay and lesbian students.
+We talked about dismantling the military while the city worked to expand its several bases and attract more military contractors.
+We talked about honoring the rights of all people while a local school board banned high school clubs that supported gay and lesbian students.
 We also talked about how we can have different values from our neighbors and still see the Light of the Spirit in them.

 Sure, we had some awkward moments.
 I had to retreat to my car one day when a parent made a “joke” about sexually assaulting a female peace activist.
-My son politely stepped out of conversations about what a fine officer he would make.
-Didn’t he want to attend a military academy for free instead of paying for college?
+My son politely stepped out of conversations about what a fine officer he would make and didn’t he want to attend a military academy for free instead of paying for college.
 My sons finally asked me to quit cheering on the sidelines.
 The aging hippy mom yelling, “You are marvelous and wonderful, go have some fun!” instead of “Get aggressive!” embarrassed them.
 I stopped.

 Eventually both of my sons stepped away from competitive soccer and fell in love with Ultimate Frisbee, a game much more in line with our family’s values.
 And it became just fine for me to have a bumper sticker or two.
-I still live in a very conservative area, and I don’t need to make my aging station wagon a target for road rage.
-But a “Peace for All” bumper sticker seems mild enough.
+I still live in a very conservative area, and I don’t need to make my aging station wagon a target for road rage, but a “War is not the Answer” bumper sticker seems mild enough.